pdjr-signalk-plugins/range-monitor/readme/usage.md

 Configuration of the plugin is a matter of maintaining the list of _Rule_s which define the plugin's action.

-Each rule specifies the Signal K paths which sould be monitored, the values which define the thresholds against which notifications should be raised and the attributes of such notifications.
+Each rule specifies a Signal K paths which should be monitored, the values which define the thresholds against which notifications should be raised and the attributes of such notifications.

 On first use the list of monitored paths will include a single, empty, entry which should be completed.
-Additional _Rule_s can be added by clicking the __[+]__ button and any existing, unwanted, _Rule_s can be deleted by clicking the __[x]__ buttons, both located in the control panel to the right of the list.
+Additional rules can be added by clicking the __[+]__ button and any existing, unwanted, rules can be deleted by clicking the __[x]__ buttons, both located in the control panel to the right of the list.

-Each _Rule_ includes the following fields.
+Each rule includes the following fields.

 __Monitored path__
 The Signal K Node server path which should be monitored.